It’s not unusual to want to get back together with your ex.

 If you’ll let me, I will be happy to help you at this challenging and awful time.

 Hi — I’m Michael Fulmer.
-I’ve been helping to repair broken relationships for more than 9 years, with clients from all over the world.
+I’ve been helping to repair broken relationships for ten years, working with clients from all over the world.

 Quick Tips ↓

 - Do not believe the BOGUS belief you need to get back together.
 Why?
 Because this implies your life is not already valuable and therefore projects weakness to your ex.

 - Get a plan to follow.
 And start it now!
 This undoes the feeling of having no control because following a good ex back plan is an act of control.